 - withdrawing your application to end your civil partnership.

-You may also refer to the legal effects of entering a civil partnership.
+You can also refer to the legal effects of entering a civil partnership.

-To find out what you need to know about living together (in a de facto relationship):
+To find out what you need to know about living together as a couple, without marrying or entering civil partnership (i.e. in a de facto relationship):